Welcome to the Real Spelling™ Toolbox!

 - We have also tested it on some smartphones and tablets.
 If you plan to use them, please test it on your smartphone and/or tablet before purchase.

 - The multimedia resources include videos, sound files, images, and pdfs.
 Some of the pdfs are downloadable eBooks.
 Right now these eBooks should be readable, but the embedded media in them may or may not work on your computer/system/browser.
-We will be converting these eBooks to pages on the website once the Toolkits are finished, and in the meantime provide the pdf versions as-is as stopgaps until the web versions are done.
+We have begun converting these eBooks to pages on the website, starting with the Self-Training Manual, and in the meantime provide the pdf versions of unconverted eBooks as-is as stopgaps until the web versions are done.

 The thinking and language used by Real Spelling evolved considerably in the decade between the first Tool Box in 2001 and the revised, interactive Tool Box 2.
-We include the non-interactive pdfs of Kits 5 & 6 and the Real Spelling User’s Manual from 2001.
-These are extremely rich resources, but understand that they do not always represent the most current thinking of the author — which of course has also evolved further in the years since the publication of Tool Box 2.
+We include the non-interactive pdfs of unconverted sections and the Real Spelling User’s Manual from 2001.
+These are extremely rich resources, but understand that they did not always represent the most current thinking of the author before his passing — which of course also evolved further in the years between the publication of Tool Box 2 and his death.
 All references, including Tool Box 2, should be interrogated to build understanding.

 The Concept of a ‘Tool Box’

 Real spelling resources are for scholarship, not pedagoguery

 In the case of orthography — i.e., the cognitively-driven construction and reconstruction of sense and meaning — all of its conceptual elements operate in conjunction and simultaneously.
 It is, quite simply, impossible to confine real orthographic activity to one conceptual element.

 This leads to why we call the real spelling resource a Tool Box.